psyomn/bcgj10/story/outline.md

     * Oh.
 No. That didn't fix it.
     * Maybe the next try?
 Perhaps?
     * You could give it a go, of course.
-    * Or you could do what you know is right.
+    * Or you could do what you're supposed to do.
   * [ rewind | take the exit ]
     * Just do it!
     * You wanted out.
 There's the exit.